21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 It’s possible that your itchy scalp is nothing more than a sunburn, Dr. Shainhouse suggests.
 If you’ve been out all day and forgot to wear a hat, think sunburn first, and get some relief with a cool shower and some hydrocortisone cream (available over the counter).

 The winter months can come with dry air, whether cold outdoor air or heated indoor air.
 The dryness strips the scalp of its protective oils, according to Dr. Shainhouse, who suggests that if your head becomes itchy in winter, your first plan of action could be to try a moisturizing hair conditioner or a once-per-week scalp and hair mask.
+Check out these recommendations for the best shampoo for dandruff and other scalp conditions.

 “When you don’t wash your hair often enough, natural oils, dirt, and product residue build up on your roots and scalp, causing you to itch and scratch,” says Dr. Shainhouse. ” Scalp skin is similar to face skin and need to be washed.”
 Dr. Shainhouse recommends washing every other day.
 If you think your strands are too dry for frequent washing, flip your head into the sink and focus on the roots only.
 Scrub your scalp and roots with shampoo and be sure that it lathers well before rinsing in order to dissolve the excess oils and debris.